mdancho84/mdancho84.github.io/_posts/2023-12-02-how-to-use-r-in-production-mage-ai-google-cloud.md

 * ***The Problem:*** We'll cover a case study from a recent problem Arben had in Multi-Touch Campaign Attribution.

-* ***The Solution: Arben's 8-Step Process:*** Arben's sharing his exact process for how he sets up production R data engineering pipelines on GCP with R and Mage.ai (perfect if it's your first time).
+* ***The Solution: Arben's 8-Step Framework:*** Arben's sharing his exact process for how he sets up production R data engineering pipelines on GCP with R and Mage.ai (perfect if it's your first time).

 * ***Full Code Demo:* EXACTLY HOW TO BUILD YOUR FIRST DATA SCIENCE PIPELINE (IN UNDER 30 MINUTES).**